iumio/framework-se-history/apps/DocApp/Front/views/rst/install.rst

-single: Installing and Setting up Symfony

-Installing & Setting up the Symfony Framework
+Installing & Setting up the iumio Framework
 =============================================

-This article explains how to install Symfony and solve the most common issues that may appear during the installation process.
+This article explains how to install iumio Framework and solve the most common issues that may appear during the installation process.